ryanblakeley/bot-disclosure-law/README.md

 Humans are resilient and flexible thinkers.
 But the most intelligent thing we evolved to be able to deal with is other humans.
 Bot intelligence is a threat we aren't evolved to respond to appropriately.

-We not let powerful new agents be concealed as humans.
+We should not let powerful new agents be concealed as humans.

 ## Detecting violations